|Chicken Care Summary

 A complete feed, Game Bird Layena 20% or Manna Pro egg maker 18%

-If you are planning to raise stronger chicks you need the extra protein.
+If you are planning to raise stronger chicks you may need the extra

-Even if you aren’t it’s ok to raise the protein.
+protein.
+Even if you aren’t it’s ok to raise the protein to 20% (no higher!).

-have a 30% MannaPro Game bird show bird feed that you can feed to
+have a 30% MannaPro Game bird show bird feed that you can mix with

 Southern States has 21% Super Breeder and other good feed.

-people! (optional) You can’t do this with many chickens!! $$ unless you
+(optional) You can’t do this with many chickens!! too much $$ unless you

 get it by the truckload or are near an organic mill.